“Welcome to our ool,” said a sign in the 70’s. “Notice there’s no ‘P’ in it? Let’s keep it that way.”

 Another man’s friend recently passed away, and that friend was five years younger than the youngest man in whirlool –except for me, of course– and all of them spoke, in varying ways, about the manner in which this Jacuzzi would provide a wonderful aid to their ailments.

 “I do miss beer and cigarettes,” the hairy, heart attack survivor, with a small container of nitroglycerin around his neck, said.
 “I loved, love, beer.
-I love fried foods, the occasional juicy charbroiled burger with bacon, and all the other things I’ve been required to give up, but beer and cigarettes were a passion of mine that I didn’t appreciate, until I had to give them up.
+I love fried foods, the occasional juicy charbroiled burger with bacon, and all the other things they required me to give up, but beer and cigarettes were a passion of mine that I didn’t appreciate, until I had to give them up.

 “I wake from dreams smoking a cigarette with a smile on my face,” the man continued.
 “I’ve never known anyone that’s done heroin, but I empathize with their plight.
 It’s been twenty years since I had that last cigarette, and I think about it so often that I now hate smokers.
 I envy them, and I think I resent the idea that their bodies can still handle it.
 I see those plumes of smoke escaping their mouths, and I just … I dream about it, for God’s sakes.”